• Skip to primary navigation

 The Onboarding New Team Leader process is a structured, systematic approach to ensure a smooth, rapid, and effective transition when a new leader takes charge.

-Described as a better, faster, and cheaper method, the process typically culminates in a 1-day workshop, or less, designed to expedite the establishment of essential working relationships and clear communication.
+Described as a better, faster, and cheaper method, the process typically culminates in a 1-day workshop (or less) designed to expedite the establishment of essential working relationships and clear communication.
 This RMT process is effective whether the new leader is unknown to the team or was a promoted peer.

 Workshop Purpose and Outcomes